10up/slotfill-and-filter-demos/src/filters/blocks-getblockmenudefaultclassname/README.md

 This appears in the Add Block interface and the class is added to the `<button>` tag for each block.

-**Note: This filter is not in the [official docs](https://wordpress.org/gutenberg/handbook/designers-developers/developers/filters/block-filters/)**
+**Note: This filter is not listed in the [official docs](https://wordpress.org/gutenberg/handbook/designers-developers/developers/filters/block-filters/)**
 ## Examples

 Please refer to the individual examples below for more details.